 Water should be as little as possible and as cold as possible.
 You’ll probably be somewhere in the neighborhood of 1 cup of ice-cold water per 10 cups flour. **Note that when you do finally bring the dough together, you should clearly see “nuggets” of sold fat in it.
 If you don’t, you cut the fat in too fine, let it get too warm or both.

 P.S.
 I have not used this recipe, I’ve been told when you add more salt, the flavors come out more.
-If you enjoyed this recipe, catch the other ones.
+If you enjoyed this large batch recipe, catch the other ones.
 Try out the other pastry recipes